Vanilla

 The user is responsible for all coordination and distribution of work between the running jobs, as well as for maintaining consistency in case of job restarts.

-Jobs can write output data over the network (in which case network load assessment is in order) and output to tables.
+• Jobs can write output data over the network (in which case network load assessment is in order) and output to tables.
 Each type of job is associated with its own output tables.

-The main part of the Vanilla operation's description is the enumeration of various tasks.
-In the YTsaurus ecosystem, a task is a group of jobs of the same type running as part of an operation.
-The description of a task encompasses the user script description, the number of jobs to be executed within this task, and, sometimes, the description of the output tables from this task.
+• Task description encompasses the user script description, the number of jobs to be executed within this task, and, sometimes, the description of the output tables from this task.

 General parameters for all operation types are described in Operation options.

-The Vanilla operation supports the following additional options:
+Vanilla operations support the following additional options:

-— dictionary describing the operation's tasks.
+• tasks: A dictionary describing the operation's tasks.
 Each task must correspond to a key–value pair, where the key is the task's name, and the value is the task's specification.
-In YTsaurus, the lowercase_with_underscores task naming convention is preferred, likepartition_map
+In YTsaurus, the lowercase_with_underscores task naming convention is preferred, like partition_map.
+The name of the task is displayed on the operation's page in the web interface, and it is also available as keys in the operation progress represented in yson format, so it is recommended that you not make it too long.

 Note